Loading...

 (b) What force acts perpendicular to the plane?

 Solution: In all inclined plane problems, the first step is to choose a suitable coordinate system.
-It is common to choose the positive direction along and down the plane so that the up direction is perpendicular to the plane.
+It is common to choose the positive direction along and down the plane, with the up direction perpendicular to the plane.

-As you can see in the figure below, one of its components is parallel to the plane downward, and the other is perpendicular and in the $-y$ direction.
+As shown in the figure below, one component of the weight force is parallel to the plane and acts downward, while the other is perpendicular and acts in the $-y$ direction.

 Problem (2): A car of mass $m$ is at the top of an icy 15° slope whose length is 30 m.